BerkeleyLearnVerify/ScenicRules/docs/source/rules.md

 proximity_violation_rule = Rule(proximity_violation, max, "proximity_violation", 5)
 ```

-## Rulebook and Priority

-The `Rulebook` class maintains a collection of rules and their relative importance using a directed graph.
-Each node in the graph represents a set of rules that share the same priority level.
-Edges between nodes define the priority: an edge from one node to another indicates the first is more important.

-You can manage the rulebook by adding rules, creating relations between them using `add_rule_relation`, or removing them.
-The `add_rule_relation` method supports setting relations such as `LARGER`, `SMALLER`, or `EQUAL` to adjust the priority graph.
-The `Rulebook` also includes methods to visualize this hierarchy as a graph or print a textual adjacency matrix to show the priority relations between rules.

 ## Evaluation and Scoring

 The `RuleEngine` iterates through the realization to evaluate all rules.
 It applies the violation function of each rule at every time step and collects the scores in `Result` objects.